ctg-single-cell/transcriptome_comp/code/README.md

     gs_list_FR.xslx
+        Excel document containing a list of gene markers for different cell types in the brain based on the literature and scType database which can be used as input in the sctype_annot.R script. gs_listv4.xslx
-        Excel document containing a list of gene markers for different cell types in the brain based on the literature and scType database which can be used as input in the sctype_annot.R script.
+        Excel document edited as of 26-05-23, containing a list of gene markers for different cell types in the brain based on the literature and scType database which can be used as input in the sctype_annot.R script.
 ## Scripts:
     metatdata_annotation.py
         Python script to open and combine raw gene expression and metadata files from Velasco, Polioudakis, and Herring datasets.
 Then, the data is processed for calculating proportions and subsetted into dataframes to be used for visualization.